postgrespro/ptrack/README.md

 ## Overview

-Ptrack is a fast block-level incremental backup engine for PostgreSQL.
+Ptrack is a block-level incremental backup engine for PostgreSQL.
 Currently `ptrack` codebase is split between small PostgreSQL core patch and extension.
 All public SQL API methods and main engine are placed in the `ptrack` extension, while the core patch contains only certain hooks and modifies binary utilities to ignore `ptrack.map.*` files.

 ## Installation